Francesca Michielin: 2011–2012: X Factor and Riflessi di me

 When she was sixteen, she was asked to replace a soloist singer in a gospel concert.
 Her performance impressed a sound technician, who decided to register her for the auditions for the fifth series of X Factor, in 2011.
 She sang Led Zeppelin's "Whole Lotta Love", and she was chosen by her mentor Simona Ventura to be part of her team.
 During the live shows, she performed songs including Adele's "Someone Like You", "Roadhouse Blues" by The Doors, and Stevie Wonder's "Higher Ground".

-On 29 December 2011, during the semifinal, Michielin premiered the song "Distratto", written by Elisa and Roberto Casalino.
+On 29 December 2011, during the semi-final, Michielin premiered the song "Distratto", written by Elisa and Roberto Casalino.
 In the final on 5 January 2012, she was announced as the winner, beating runner up vocal group I Moderni.
 With her victory, she won a recording contract with Sony Music, with a stated value of €300,000.

 Her debut single "Distratto" was released as a digital download EP on 6 January 2012.
-On 12 January 2012, the song debuted at number one on the Italian Singles Chart, and it was later certified double platinum by the Federation of the Italian Music Industry, for domestic downloads exceeding 60,000 units.
+On 12 January 2012, the song debuted at number one on the Italian Singles Chart, it was later certified double platinum by the Federation of the Italian Music Industry, for domestic downloads exceeding 60,000 units, and it was the 10th best selling song of 2012 in Italy.

 The song was included in Michielin's debut EP, Distratto, which was released on 24 January 2012.
 The EP includes re-recorded versions of some of the songs she performed during the live shows.
 On 17 February 2012, Michielin appeared as a guest during the fourth night of the 62nd Sanremo Music Festival, performing the song "Al posto del mondo" with contestant Chiara Civello.

 Michielin's second single, "Sola", was released on 31 August 2012.
 The single preceded her debut studio album, Riflessi di me, featuring collaborations with producer Andrea Rigonat and singer-songwriters Elisa and Roberto Casalino.
 Michielin has writing credits on three songs on the album, including the title-track, co-written with Elisa and Virginio Simonelli.
 Riflessi di me later spawned the singles "Tutto quello che ho" and "Se cadrai".